 - The interns will be overseen by the Special Education Director.
-Prior to the intern beginning, the intern and supervising school psychologist will meet with the Director.
+Prior to the intern beginning, the intern and supervising school psychologist will meet with the Director of Special Education.
 A plan will be developed as to how the interns will meet their fieldwork hours.
-The director will sign off on the plan. - Prior to the intern completing their fieldwork hours, the intern and supervising school psychologist will meet with the director to review the experience, review what was accomplished and, if all documentation is in place, the Director of Special Education will sign off that the fieldwork has been completed. - In association with the surrounding Universities, a program that has been developed to assist graduates complete their fieldwork hours. - The interns will work alongside the certified school psychologists until the interns are able to work on their own. - Assessments and scoring are reviewed by the certified school psychologists. - Psychoeducational Reports are reviewed by the certified school psychologists.
+The director will sign off on the plan. - In association with the surrounding Universities, a program that has been developed to assist graduates complete their fieldwork hours. - The interns will work alongside the certified school psychologists until the interns are able to work on their own. - Assessments and scoring are reviewed by the certified school psychologists. - Psychoeducational Reports are reviewed by the certified school psychologists.
 Both the intern and certified school psychologist sign the reports. - The intern and the certified school psychologist attend the IEP meeting. - Interns are invited to attend school psychologists' staff meetings.